q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

     self.delta_biases = np.zeros(self.biases.shape)
 ```

-* To make our optimization easier, we are naming filter as weights.
+* To make our optimization easier, we are naming filters as weights.
-* The method `init_param()` initializes parameter from random normal sample.
+* The method `init_param()` initializes the parameter from the random normal sample.

 ```python
 def init_param(self, size):